brettelliot/quintana/docs/contributing.md

 # 2. Check out a feature branch
 git checkout -b be-feature

+# 2. Or switch to it if it already exists
+git checkout be-feature

 # 3. Do work in your feature branch, committing early and often
 git add -p
 git commit -m "my changes"

 # 4. Rebase frequently to incorporate upstream changes
+# Get stuff from origin master, then apply my changes on top with rebase
 git fetch origin master
 git rebase origin/master